 5. Finance: – Bringing in enough money to keep going and make your effort worthwhile

 THAT’S BUSINESS.
 ANYONE WHO OBEYS THESE 5 PRINCIPLES IN THEIR SCHOOL WILL HAVE NO REASON TO SWEAT.
-AND THESE ARE THE ESSENTIAL QUESTIONS YOUR BUSINESS PLAN SHOULD ANSWER.
+AND THESE ARE THE ESSENTIAL QUESTIONS YOUR BUSINESS PLAN SHOUKD ANSWER.

-I Know you’re already thinking in retrospect and interpreting these principles with your school.
-Now let’s do the translation it together.
+I know you’re already thinking in retrospect and interpreting these principles with your school.
+Now let’s translate it together.

-1. VALUE CREATION – What particular problem does your school intend to solve in the environment within which you’re intending to site it?
-Or what new problem do you want to position yourself to solve, now that other schools have caught up (or are trying to catch up) with you on the things that have earlier made you unique.
-The second thing here is how do you get the resources you need to create that kind of school.
+1. VALUE CREATION – What particular problem does your school intend to solve in the environment within which you’re intending to site it.
+And then getting the resources you need to create that school.

 =>There’s no Montessori school in this area, or there’s none with class